Why do I have to wait so long for eBooks and eAudiobooks?

-SAILS will buy a copy of a title for every seven holds placed.
-EBooks can’t be returned late or renewed so your wait won’t be too long.
-Sometimes however a publisher will remove a title from sale to libraries after we have purchased it.
-If it is a popular title we can have many holds on one copy but be unable to purchase additional copies to fill holds.
+When they are able, SAILS and its libraries will buy additional copies of books when there are a large number of holds. eBooks can’t be returned late or renewed so your wait won’t be too long.
+Sometimes, however, a publisher will remove a title from sale to libraries after we have purchased it.

 Can I donate the eBooks I have purchased to the library?